-I T is the same game whether it is match or medal play. and the same whether you are merely engaged in friendly rivalry with an old friend, with half a crown or nothing at all but the good game itself at stake, or testing your skill and giving rein to your ambition in a club or open tournament with gold medals and much distinction for the final victors.
+It is the same game whether it is match or medal play, and the same whether you are merely engaged in rivalry with an old friend, with half a crown or nothing at all but the match itself at stake, or testing your skill in a club or open tournament.
 But, same game as it is, how convinced have we all been at times that it is a very hard thing to play it always in the same way.
-How regularly does an evil fate seem to pursue us on those days when we are most desirous of doing ourselves full justice.
 Five times in a week will a golfer go round the course and beat bogey, reckoning after each performance that he has only to repeat it on Saturday to win the prize which he covets, with several strokes to spare.
-Then Saturday comes, and a sad falling off is there.
-By the time the sixth or seventh hole is reached, the allimportant card has perhaps been torn up into little pieces and flung contemptuously into a convenient ditch.
+Then Saturday comes, and a sad falling-off is there.
+By the time the sixth or seventh hole is reached the all-important card has perhaps been torn up into little pieces and flung into a convenient ditch.

-Of course much of this sort of thing is due to nervous-

-ness, and there is no game in which full control of the nerves and extreme coolness are more necessary than in golf.
-Let the player be as keen as he likes-the keener the better -but if he is apt to become too anxious at the critical stage of a round or match, he is not the man who will ever win prizes in great competitions.
+Of course much of this sort of thing is due to nervousness, and there is no game in which full control of the nerves and extreme coolness are more necessary than in golf.
+Let the player be as keen as he likes-the keener the better-but if he is apt to become too anxious at the critical stage of a round or match, he is not the man who will ever win prizes in great competitions.
 He who is the most composed when in difficulties and when the game is going against him, and who treats each fresh trouble as it comes along as a part of the ordinary day's work to be surmounted in the best manner possible, is the player who will most frequently come out the conqueror.
 In many cases the tendency to fall into a highly nervous state at the smallest provocation will disappear with time and lengthening experience.
 Each year of golf should bring increasing steadiness, and the steadier a golfer becomes the more frequently will he do his best scores when they are most wanted.
 And so I must leave it to time and practice and the proper cultivation of the best methods to bring the ambitious beginner along into the front rank of his contemporaries.
-But still there are some useful hints which I may offer him and which may facilitate his progress towards the acquisition of medals and cups.
+But still there are some useful hints which I may offer him and which may facilitate his progress towards the victories he desires.